The best-known part of a solar power system is the Solar Panels.

 Adding To An Old Array

-Voltage plays a huge roll in being able to add to your array.
+Voltage plays a huge role in being able to add to your array.
 Absolutely any panel with more than a 5V difference will simply not work and will cause you a lot of frustration.
 Additionally, it is important to say that your adding larger panels to an array that contains smaller panels will see your new panels performing as well as the old panels.

 However, if you have an inverter with multiple MPPTs and have an MPPT available, you can add whatever panel you’d like.